Kong/docs.konghq.com/app/mesh/1.0.x/features/vault.md

 no_search: true
 ---

-# Vault CA Integration
+## Vault CA Backend

 The default [mTLS policy](https://kuma.io/docs/latest/policies/mutual-tls/) supports three backends:

 * `builtin`: {{site.mesh_product_name}} automatically generates a CA root certificate and key that will be used to generate the data plane certificates.
 * `provided`: the CA root certificate and key can be provided by the user.

-This features adds one more mTLS backend mode:
+This feature adds one more mTLS backend mode:

 * `vault`: {{site.mesh_product_name}} will generate data plane certificates using a CA root certificate and key stored in a third-party HashiCorp Vault server.

 ## Usage

-Unlike the `builtin` and `provided` backends, by using the `vault` mTLS mode {{site.mesh_product_name}} will communicate to a third-party HashiCorp Vault deployment in order to generate the data plane proxy certificates automatically.
+Unlike the `builtin` and `provided` backends, by using the `vault` mTLS mode {{site.mesh_product_name}} will communicate to a third-party HashiCorp Vault PKI in order to generate the data plane proxy certificates automatically.

-In order to use this feature, we need to instruct {{site.mesh_product_name}} to point to the Vault server and provided the appropriate credentials to autenticate the control plane in order to generate the data plane certificates which will be automatically
+The `vault` mTLS backend expects a `kuma-pki-${MESH_NAME}` PKI already configured in Vault.
+For example the PKI path for the `default` mesh would be `kuma-pki-default`.

-We are responsible for providing the CA root certificate + key and also to manage their lifecycle.
-Kuma will then use our CA root certificate + Key to automatically provision (and rotate) data plane certificates for every replica of every service.
+In order to use this feature, we also need to instruct {{site.mesh_product_name}} to point to the Vault server and provided the appropriate credentials to autenticate the control plane in order to generate the data plane certificates.

-First we need to upload our CA root certificate and key as Kuma Secrets so that we can later reference them.
+Once running, this backend is responsible for communicating to Vault and utilize Vault's PKI to automatically issue and rotate data plane certificates for each proxy.

-Once the secrets have been created, to enable a provided mTLS for the entire Mesh we can apply the following configuration:
+The communication to Vault happens directly from `kuma-cp`.
+Below an example to start using a `vault` backed CA:

 {% navtabs %}
 {% navtab Kubernetes %}